 Safeguarding and Counselling trained, Angie has worked at Merton Court for the past 25 years.
 She is the School’s Business Manager and Head of Safeguarding

-Along with, Merton Court Proprietors: Dominic Price (Headmaster), Sarah Price as Clerk to the Proprietors, Henry Price, Eloise Price & Lucianna Price.
+Along with, Merton Court LLP Directors: Dominic Price (Headmaster & Main Proprietor), Sarah Price (Proprietor), Henry Price, Eloise Price & Lucianna Price.

 Merton Court School